cdaein/sketch-wrapper/README.md

 - Animation loop: It has `playhead` prop that repeats `0..1` and makes it easy to create a seamless animation loop.
 Other props such as `time`, `deltaTime` are provided as well.
 - Settings: Use `settings` object to reduce boilerplate code in your sketch - set up animation duration, playback frame rate, filename, etc.
 - Sketch props: Use props for each mode to help your coding.
-- Keyboard shortcuts: Play/pause your sketch and export canvas as image.
+- Keyboard shortcuts: Play/pause your sketch and export canvas as image or WebM video at various frame rates (using [`webm-muxer`](https://github.com/Vanilagy/webm-muxer/) package).

 ## Example Usage